Nexushunter/GoShell/README.md

 GoShell

 The custom shell for my WIP Os.
 Please leave a comment on any bugs (or open a pull request) and I'll take into consideration of the edit.

+If you have a solution please dont be afraid to upload it.
-Thanks in advance and I look forward to the suggestions.
+Thanks in advance and I look forward to the suggestions